MariyahW/CapStone/README.md

 ## 🧐 About <a name = "about"></a>

-In this project I will be refactoring a webpage that was primarily html and css to become a full stack webpage.
-This webpage will be deployed at mariyahwatson.com.
+In this project I will be refactoring a webpage that was primarily html and css to become a full stack application.
+This application will be deployed at mariyahwatson.com.
+This is the frontend repo the backend repo can be found at [Backend](https://github.com/MariyahW/CapStoneBackend)

 ## 🏁 Getting Started <a name = "getting_started"></a>